 Step One: Introductory Letter and Request for a Meeting

-Your IRS audit begins by the IRS sending you a letter indicating an appointment time, location and a request to bring a few items.
-It also indicates the Tax years: 2013, 2014, for example, that are under investigation.
-At this time - you can get representation by calling us at 1-888-282-4697 or get prepared to go the meeting yourself.
-(If you are not having a live audit, you might also receive the form CP2000 indicating changes on your return and an opportunity - usually 30 days to rebut them via mail/fax).
+Your audit begins with the IRS sending you a letter indicating an appointment time, location and a request to bring a few items.
+It also indicates the tax years—2013, 2014, for example—that are under investigation.
+At this point, you can get representation by calling us or get prepared to go the meeting yourself.
+(If you are not having a live audit, you might also receive the form CP2000 indicating changes on your return and an opportunity, usually 30 days to rebut them via mail/fax).

 Step Two: Interaction with IRS examiner and Request for Info and/or Another Meeting

-After you or your representative has met with the IRS examiner - the IRS will be looking for more information - a mileage log or three years of bank statements, for example.
-They will set you up in a deadline to provide that info.
+After you or your representative has met with the IRS examiner, the IRS will give you a deadline for providing additional information like a mileage log or three years of bank statements.
 The list of information they're needing in the audit is often made on IRS Information Document Request Form 4564.

-After the first two exchanges of information or more, the IRS will have a pretty good idea what their adjustments are.
-They will let you know the changes with Form 4549.
-They will show you what items they increased: Gross Receipts to your business for example or expenses - they reduced.
-You will also see how much in added liability you have including penalties/interest.
-While this letter might seem daunting, you will be able to respond with more information to defend the items within 30 days of the issuance of the letter AND you will have a better idea of what to defend because the form 4549 will have documented what you need to win.
-Many people contact Washington Tax Services when they have received this letter and the fact is: we can still get involved...but we have to move quickly!
+After the first two exchanges of information or more, the IRS will have a pretty good idea what their adjustments are and use Form 4549 to detail these changes.
+They'll show you what items they increased or reduced, like gross receipts to your business or expenses.
+You'll also see how much in added liability you have including penalties and interest.
+While this letter might seem daunting, you'll be able to respond with more information to defend the items within 30 days of the issuance of the letter, and you'll have a better idea of what to defend because Form 4549 will have documented what you need to win.
+Many people contact us when they've received this letter.
+We can still get involved at this point, but we have to move quickly!

-Once all of the deadlines to provide the IRS info to defend your audit have passed the "90 day letter" is issued.
-At that time, you have two choices really (with very few exceptions):
+Once all the deadlines to provide the IRS info to defend your audit have passed, the "90 day letter" is issued.
+At that time, you have three choices (with very few exceptions):

-1. Petition Tax Court -- Petition the IRS tax court within 90 days
+- You petition the IRS tax court within 90 days.

-2. Prepare an Audit Reconsideration -- You can do an "audit reconsideration" with really no deadline.
-Tax Court is a tricky and expensive proposition -- but if you have really unique things that were disallowed - perhaps this is the proper venue to get your audit reconsidered.
-BUT in most cases Tax Court is NOT the proper place to get it resolved - and that is why Washington Tax often prescribes an "audit reconsideration" to resolve client's tax audits after the 90 days have passed.
+Tax Court is a tricky and expensive proposition, but if you have really unique things that were disallowed this may be the proper venue to get your audit reconsidered.
+In most cases, however, Tax Court is not the proper place to get it resolved and that's why we often prescribe an audit reconsideration to resolve a client's tax audits after the 90 days have passed.